cuba-platform/multitenancy-addon/README.md

 ## Tenant-Specific Data

-All user tenant-specific tables have an additional column `TENANT_ID` to specify the owner of data.
+All user tenant-specific tables have an additional `TENANT_ID` column to specify the owner of data.
 The basis tenant-specific entities have the `SYS_TENANT_ID` column.

-To be tenant-specific an entity must implement the `TenantEntity` interface.
+To be tenant-specific, an entity must implement the `TenantEntity` interface.
 To make CUBA entity tenant-specific a developer should extend it in the project and make it implementing `TenantEntity` interface.
 SQL update scripts can be generated either by CUBA Studio or manually.

 Every time a tenant user reads tenant-specific data, the system adds **where** condition on `TENANT_ID` to JPQL query in order to read the data of the current tenant only.
 Data with no `TENANT_ID` or with different `TENANT_ID` will be omitted.

-**There is no automatic filtering for native SQL so tenants should not have access to any functionality giving access to write native SQL or Groovy code (JMX Console, SQL/Groovy bands in reports etc.)**.
+**There is no automatic filtering for native SQL, so tenants should not have access to any functionality that provides access to writing native SQL or Groovy code (JMX Console, SQL/Groovy bands in reports etc.)**.

 There is no need to assign a tenant ID to entities manually - it is being handled automatically.
-During login, tenant user session receives the tenant ID from the tenant entity.
-Whenever a tenant user creates a tenant-specific entity system assigns the tenant ID to the newly created entity automatically.
-For implementation see `TenantEntityPersistingListener`.
+During login, the tenant user session receives the tenant ID from the tenant entity.
+Whenever a tenant user creates a tenant-specific entity, the system assigns the tenant ID to the newly created entity automatically.
+For implementation, see `TenantEntityPersistingListener`.

-A developer can add the tenant ID attribute to tenant-specific entities screens, which can be useful for QA and global administrators. `TENANT_ID` column/field will be hidden from tenant users as long as the tenant ID attribute is marked with the `@TenantId` annotation in the entity code.
+A developer can add the tenant ID attribute to tenant-specific entities screens, which can be useful for QA and global administrators.
+The `TENANT_ID` column/field will be hidden from tenant users as long as the tenant ID attribute is marked with the `@TenantId` annotation in the entity code.

 # Appendix A. Multitenancy API